Cost of Living Comparison Between Shanghai and TokyoCost of Living Comparison Between Shanghai and Tokyo

 Shanghai vs Tokyo: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Shanghai and Tokyo?
+What is the total cost difference between living in Shanghai and in Tokyo?

 Which city has better-paying jobs?

-On paper, Tokyo earns 48% less.
+On paper, salaries run 37% lower in Tokyo.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Shanghai and Tokyo?
+How do apartment prices compare in Shanghai and in Tokyo?

 What is the difference in childcare costs between Shanghai and Tokyo?